 Militia Burn a Cherokee Center

 A viewing platform and information panel provides the closest access to the massive Cowee Mound, site of an important Cherokee center prior to the American Revolution.

 The sight is not marked at the highway (as of April 2023).
 As you near the coordinates, look for an old-style rail fence on the river side of the road.
 If you are approaching from the direction of Franklin (heading north), it is not far past the state historical marker you will pass on your right.

 The platform has a wheelchair ramp.

-State-troop commanders from the Carolinas and Virginia have launched coordinated campaigns to destroy Cherokee villages, in retaliation for a series of attacks on European-Americans by one group during the Summer of 1776.
+State-troop commanders from the Carolinas and Virginia have launched coordinated campaigns to destroy Cherokee villages, in retaliation for a series of attacks on European-Americans living on Cherokee lands during the Summer of 1776.

 Warned by residents fleeing west ahead of the North Carolina army, those who cannot fight have crossed over the mountains to refuge, while most of the men await the army on the Black Hole approach to the main crossing at Wayah Gap.